 Rotator cuff, shoulder pressure, weight lifting, impingement of the shoulder Don’t forget an aching shoulder if you’re a weightlifter.
 To avoid and treat these three common diseases, follow our tips.

 When weightlifting, feeling shoulder pain?
 This may be a warning that you ought to take a step back and study your form again.
-Here are few ways to stop converting that mild twinge into a severe accident.
-How to cure shoulder in pain after workout?
+Here are a few ways to stop converting that mild twinge into a severe accident.
+How to cure shoulder pain after a workout?